programmfabrik/easydb-documentation/content/sysadmin/eas/partitions/_index.en.md

 UPDATE eas.partition SET disabled = false;
 ```

-If you are using the default installation, the two
-originally created partitions are on the same file system,
-and are thus deactivated at the same time.
+If you are using the default installation, then the two originally created partitions are on the same file system and are thus deactivated at the same time.

 But if your layout is different and only one partition is affected (example: a partition named "dest"):